CreativeLearningLTC/TedSpeaking/README.md

 ## How to use it

-- Click extension icon to click "Turn on" button
+- Click extension icon and click "Turn on" button of the popup
-- Click any text to listen to the speaker, and repeat to prctice
+- Click any text to listen to the speaker, and repeat to practice
 - Click the Ted Video player to stop
 - Click the same text to repeat